Yasutaka Yanagi: Albirex Niigata

-Following his stellar performances for the White Swans' satellite club, Yanagi was given a chance to prove himself and has joined the White Swans' parent club for the upcoming J-League Two season.
+Following his stellar performances for the White Swans' satellite club, Yanagi joined the White Swans' parent club for the upcoming 2018 J2 League season.

-Tochigi SC
+Loan to Tochigi SC

-In 2020, it was originally registered with Albirex Niigata.
-However, on 11 February, he joined Tochigi SC with a one-year loan transfer.On 16 December of the same year, he scored his sixth goal of the season against JEF United Chiba in Matchweek 41.
-This was the first J-League goal scored at Kanseki Stadium Tochigi, where the J.League official game was held for the first time on the same day.On 29 December 2020, Yanagi permanently transfer to Tochigi SC after loan from Albirex Niigata has been expired.
+In 2020, he was originally registered with Albirex Niigata.
+However, on 11 February 2020, he joined Tochigi SC with a one-year loan deal.
+On 16 December of the same year, he scored his sixth goal of the season against JEF United Chiba in Matchweek 41.
+This was the first J-League goal scored at Kanseki Stadium Tochigi, where the J.League official game was held for the first time on the same day.
+On 29 December 2020, Yanagi permanently transferred to Tochigi SC after his loan from Albirex Niigata expired.

 Fagiano Okayama

-On 6 January 2022, Yanagi joined to J2 club, Fagiano Okayama from Tochigi SC as a permanent transfer after playing the full 90 minutes of 42 matches in the J2 League with Tochigi SC.On 29 October of same year, he failed to advance to the final of the J1 promotion playoffs after his club lost to Montedio Yamagata by 0–3.
+On 6 January 2022, Yanagi joined J2 club Fagiano Okayama on a permanent transfer deal.
+On 7 December 2024, Yanagi helped secure his club promotion to the J1 League for the first time in their history, after defeating Vegalta Sendai 2–0 in the promotion play-off final.
+On 26 December 2024, the club extended his contract for the 2025 season.